 Final course selections are made in consultation with one’s academic adviser.
 Every effort should be made on the part of the student to meet with the adviser to lift the advising hold in my.Harvard.
 In the rare instance where that is not possible, students should email their Resident Dean of Freshmen, who can lift the hold in lieu of the adviser.

 When your event is approved, the FDO will help you plan according to the budget.
-Typically, students will need to pay for First-Year FUNds expenses up front, but save your receipts in order to submit them to the FDO for reimbursement.
+Typically, students will need to pay for First-Year FUNds expenses up front, and, following the submission of receipts, students are reimbursed.
 The reimbursement process can take up to a month after receipts are submitted.

 Most events are designed for a relatively small number of participants, so budgets should be planned accordingly.
 A cooking event for 25 people might cost $100 for groceries and supplies while a night of watching presidential debates for 50 people might only cost $65 for snacks and drinks.